twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

 All the zoom slots and the previous zoom window data is stored in a 6x10 matrix, `zooms`, in a folder called `ωprgmvrs`.
 It takes up 624 bytes of memory when fully populated, and 192 bytes when empty.
-(It shouldn't be archived since it's modified every time you confirm a new zooming window in Quickzoom.)
+(It shouldn't be archived since it's modified every time you confirm a new zooming window in Quickzoom, and takes so little space.)

 Each column is responsible for storing each of the following data items, in this order left-to-right: {xmin,xmax,ymin,ymax,xscl,yscl}.
 Rows 1-9 are each of the zoom slots.
 Row 10 is the "last zooming window" slot which is modified every time a new zoom is confirmed; its window is recalled upon pressing [0].

+The backup zoom file uses the exact same format.
+FYI, row 10 behaves exactly the same way it does "normally," so

 IV.
 CHANGELOG (LATEST-FIRST)

+ * Quickzoom 1.1: add another convenience feature
+    - CODE: implement backup zoom restoration
+    - DOC: update to reflect backup zoom restoration functionality
+    - DOC: miscellaneous touchups

  * Quickzoom 1.0: first public release, name changed to Quickzoom, implemented saving/recalling xscl and yscl alongside normal window coords